 Pleasure in Craft.
 The Germans

 The Germans like to do things well and feel pleasure in their craft.
 It comes out in everything they do.
-They are far away from this utilitarian attitude typical of the Anglo-Saxons, who work hard but most of the time have practical goals in mind, money and commerce being not seldom among them.
+They are far away from the utilitarian attitude typical of the Anglo-Saxon, who works hard but most of the time has practical goals in mind, money and commerce being not seldom among them.

-Neither we want to get deep into the concept that concentrating so often on practical stuff only, while it can surely provide tremendous intervention power (it really does) it can nonetheless narrow human experience, which has much richer potentials.
+Neither we want to get much into the concept that concentrating so often on practical stuff only, while it can surely provide tremendous intervention power (it really does) it can nonetheless narrow human experience, which presents a much richer potential.

-Here just 3 exemplifications that can illustrate what we mean about the Germans.
+Here just 3 examples that can illustrate what we mean about the Germans.

 I. Minimum ex.
 ComputerBild, a PC magazine also translated for the Italian market.
-Inexpensive (only 1.5 Euros here), highly reliable, extremely rich with meticulous analyses, a small instance of handicraft devotion in a market, the publishing market, where garbage is increasingly dominating.
+Inexpensive (only 1.5 Euros here,) highly reliable and rich with meticulous analyses, a small instance of handicraft devotion in a market, the publishing market, where garbage is increasingly dominating.

-As far as the third ex., apart from the term masterpieces, which already implies a lot, here practically everything - from small-scale models to entire huge reconstructions (i.e. reconstructions of underground coal mines and all the technology involved) - was fondly manufactured in touching laboratories where artisans, some of them advanced in age, work(ed) with so much devotion and amore.
-Of course, models are one thing, real machinery - small and enormous aeroplanes, entire ships etc. - another totally (and impressive) thing at the Deutsches Museum.
+As for the third example, apart from the term Museum of masterpieces that already implies a lot, at the DM practically everything – from small-scale models to entire huge reconstructions (i.e. reconstructions of underground coal mines and all the technology involved) – has been fondly manufactured in touching laboratories where artisans, some of them advanced in age, work(ed) with so much devotion and amore.
+Of course, models are one thing, real machinery – small and enormous aeroplanes, entire ships etc. – another totally (and impressive) thing at the Deutsches Museum.

-Well, what is incredible here is that almost any kind of machines, plus theoretical (and factual) models so various, plus tons of other astonishing stuff can be watched, analysed (and admired) in this awe-inspiring Institution, one of the best places in Europe for Science and Technology (maybe in the world?
-Well, American Science Museums and Science centres are pretty impressive too, but I am not capable of fruitful comparisons, not being my job).
+Well, what is incredible here is that almost any kind of machine, plus theoretical (and factual) models so various, plus tons of other astonishing stuff can be watched, analysed (and admired) in this awe-inspiring Institution, one of the best places in Europe for Science and Technology (maybe in the world?
+Well, American Science Museums and Science centres are pretty impressive too, but I am not capable of any useful comparison.)

 It is this quality, among others, this pleasure of doing everything so well, that finally makes the Germans excellent engineers and, I would say, outstanding constructors of no matter what.